 In connection with the lease agreement, we issued a letter of credit of \$100,000 in favor of the lessor.
 We have restricted cash equivalents of the same amount for the letter of credit.
-On August 2, 2010, the letter of credit was reduced to \$50,000 per the lease agreement.
+On August 2, 2010 and July 1, 2011, the letter of credit was reduced to \$50,000, and \$37,500 respectively, per the lease agreement.

-On September 21, 2009, the Company closed on a securities purchase agreement with Teva, under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
-Contemporaneous with the execution and delivery of this agreement, the parties executed a research and exclusive license option agreement ("RELO") pursuant to which the Company agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
-On January 19, 2011, the Company entered into a second amendment to the securities purchase agreement (the "Second Amendment") in which Teva purchased 2,334,515 shares of the common stock of the Company for gross proceeds of \$3,950,000, which the Company agreed to use for the further preclinical development of RX-3117.
-At December 31, 2011, the Company has proceeds remaining of \$1,394,265 and has included this amount in restricted cash equivalents.
-The Company will be eligible to receive royalties on net sales of RX-3117 worldwide.
+On September 21, 2009, the Company closed on the Purchase Agreement with Teva, under which Teva purchased 3,102,837 shares of our common stock for \$3.5 million.
+Contemporaneous with the execution and delivery of this agreement, the parties executed a research and the RELO pursuant to which the Company agreed to use \$2,000,000 from the gross proceeds of the issuance and sale of shares to Teva to fund a research and development program for the pre-clinical development of RX-3117.
+On January 19, 2011, the Company entered into a second amendment to the Purchase Agreement in which Teva purchased 2,334,515 shares of the common stock of the Company for gross proceeds of \$3,950,000, which the Company agreed to use for the further preclinical development of RX-3117.
+On December 7, 2012, Teva exercised its option to purchase \$750,000 of common stock, and we issued Teva 2,083,333 shares.
+This constituted the third and final closing agreed to in the Purchase Agreement, and the use of these funds is not restricted.
+On December 27, 2012, we received funds from Teva in accordance with a second amendment to the RELO agreement, entered into on November 27, 2012 in which Teva provided us with an additional \$926,000 of research funding for the development of RX-3117.
+We did not issue equity for this transaction.